spacetelescope/jdaviz/docs/index.rst

 ``jdaviz`` applications currently include tools for interactive visualization of spectroscopic data.
 Specviz is a tool for visualization and quick-look analysis of 1D astronomical spectra.
-MOSViz is a visualization tool for many astronomical spectra, typically the output of a multi-object spectrograph (e.g., JWST NIRSpec), and includes viewers for 1D and 2D spectra as well as contextual information like on-sky views of the spectrograph slit.
+Mosviz is a visualization tool for many astronomical spectra, typically the output of a multi-object spectrograph (e.g., JWST NIRSpec), and includes viewers for 1D and 2D spectra as well as contextual information like on-sky views of the spectrograph slit.